MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 - End users may or may not give location permissions to the Hololens or mobile app.
 If permission is not granted, for call records from those specific users, location information will be missing.

 - If you want to enable or disable location services for all users on all devices, you can [set the **LetAppsAccessLocation** privacy policy](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-privacy#privacy-letappsaccesslocation).

+- If column headers aren't translated for your users when they switch languages, see [Localization of metadata](https://docs.microsoft.com/en-us/power-automate/dataverse/known-issues)

 ## Understand the Dynamics 365 Remote Assist Calls Dashboard